 The threat to the northwest has already impacted several critical water supply wells, primarily those owned by the City of Monterey Park ("CMP"), SGVWC and Golden State Water Company ("GSWC").
 These water purveyors have had to implement treatment facilities in order to resolve their water supply crises.
-The other predominant threat is from contamination in the shallow aquifers near the source areas that provide a continuous source of contamination that has traveled as far south as the Whittier Narrows Dam.
+The other predominant threat is from contamination in the shallow aquifers that provide a continuous source of contamination that has traveled as far south as the Whittier Narrows Dam.
 Continued migration of the contamination past the Whittier Narrows Dam threatens many production wells and the sensitive recharge areas within the Central Basin.
 Immediate action is clearly needed to address these imminent threats.

 To address the VOC groundwater contamination in the SEMOU, USEPA released its Interim ROD ("IROD") (Appendix E) in September 2000.
 The IROD specifies extraction from the intermediate zone at or near CMP's existing well No. 5, CMP's existing well No. 12, SGVWC's existing Plant No. 8 wellfield, and GSWC's existing San Gabriel (SG1 & SG2) wellfield.
 USEPA's plan also includes a new extraction well (CMP No. 15) northeast of CMP No. 12.
 USEPA's goal is to contain the flow of contaminants and prevent exposure to downgradient pumping centers operated by CMP, SGVWC, and other purveyors.
 Although USEPA recommends the use of existing water supply facilities, the PRPs are not mandated to use these facilities in their response, nor are they obligated to integrate water supply with the required remedy.
-After the discovery of perchlorate in several SEMOU water supply wells and 1,4-Dioxane in the shallow zone of the SEMOU, USEPA considered issuing either an IROD Amendment or an Explanation of Significant Differences ("ESD") to require treatment for emerging chemicals ("ECs").